skylarhuang/ML_Intro_project/README.md

 #### Jupyter notebook of our project can be found here [Fine_Tuning_Vgg_Face.ipynb](https://github.com/skylarhuang/ML_project/blob/master/Fine_Tuning_Vgg_Face.ipynb).

 We created our own dataset with 1496 photos of 10 different celebrities.
-The size of our databset is over 100 files so you can download it from [here](https://drive.google.com/a/nyu.edu/file/d/1hgcajyL_qAPl61nkU1NVft-JNaw6L9Lo/view?usp=sharing).
+The size of our databset is over 100 files so you can download it from here (*link deleted*).

 #### UPDATE
 #### Please do not ask for access to this dataset.
 This is a private dataset created by our own with huge efforts.
 Niether do I have the right to share nor will I share.
 Thanks.